olim88/rezepte/README.md

  - sync between devices with dropbox
  - loading recipe from websites
  - loading recipes from images
- - editing or createing own recipes
+ - editing existing or createing own recipes
  - converting between units based of user prefrence
+ - searching the users recipes